Quid2/flat/README.md

  * Encoding: `store` and `flat` are usually faster
  * Decoding: `store`, `cereal` and `flat` are usually faster

- One thing that is not shown by the benchmarks is that, if the serialized data is to be transferred over a network, the total total transfer time (encoding time + transmission time + decoding time) is usually dominated by the transmission time and that's where the smaller binaries produced by flat give it a significant advantage.
+ One thing that is not shown by the benchmarks is that, if the serialized data is to be transferred over a network, the total transfer time (encoding time + transmission time + decoding time) is usually dominated by the transmission time and that's where the smaller binaries produced by flat give it a significant advantage.

  Consider for example the Cars dataset.
-As you can see in the following comparison with `store`, the overall top performer for encoding/decoding speed, the total transfer time is actually significantly lower for `flat` for all except the highest transmission speeds.
+As you can see in the following comparison with `store`, the overall top performer for encoding/decoding speed, the transfer time is actually significantly lower for `flat` for all except the highest transmission speeds.

 ||Store|Flat|
 |---|---|---|